rdawson46/editor/README.md

 Trying to make a 'mini' vim like editor in rust.
 Currently a work in progress.

 # Test Branch
+This branch is functionally different than main:
+    - better motions
-This branch will feature adding a vim like command buffer
+    - command buffer
+    - ability to use multiple buffers
+    - etc

 ## Todo
+* define runtime better for action (motions, commands, etc) handling
+* fix all todos and fixes in proj
+* add actions, like delete, to motions
+* later implement ptr_x for longer lines
 * add functionality to file tree
     * refactor functions and system
-* fix all todos and fixes in proj
-* later implement ptr_x for longer lines
+* add f/F/t/T
 * add syntax highlighting with tree-sitter
-* add f/F/t/T
-* improve commands interface
+* improve commands ui
-* add actions, like delete, to motions